annwyl21/symptom_record/README.md

 # Symptom Logger Application

 This application facilitates the logging of symptoms in free text, such as headaches or hip pain, over time.
 The accumulated symptom data can be concisely summarised, using a [metaprompt](./application/metaprompt.py) by AI for healthcare professionals or VETs.
-I used the **open ai playground** to develop my prompt and it was a really useful tool.
+I used the **open ai playground** to experiment with text-curie-001 and text-davinci-003 and develop my prompt and it was a really useful tool to compare the AI tools aswell as manipulating my prompt.

 ## Purpose